Our commitments – Modern Slavery Act Transparency Statement

 All employees are required to complete a training programme that raises awareness of modern slavery and to complete a refresher training once every two years to keep abreast of the latest developments and obligations to combat modern slavery.
 The training establishes the importance of implementing and enforcing effective systems and processes to mitigate slavery and human trafficking risks within our operations and supply chain and incorporates relevant examples of modern slavery and self-assessments.

-Measuring effectiveness of actions
+Measuring Effectiveness of Actions

 OCBC is cognisant of the importance of identifying and addressing the Bank’s modern slavery risks.
 We are committed to build upon our frameworks and processes to ensure we can review the effectiveness of actions taken to assess and address modern slavery risks in our operations and supply chains.

 As such, we periodically review the effectiveness of the relevant internal policies and how these have been implemented across our business areas.
 Such periodic reviews are carried out to ensure that internal policies and procedures remain relevant vis-à-vis current business practices and risks, and that best practices are gradually implemented where appropriate.
-We also conduct annual employee engagement surveys, managed by an external vendor, to assess the level of employee engagement.
-The employee engagement score (79% for the last employee engagement survey conducted in 2023) serves as an indicator of the effectiveness of our actions taken to mitigate modern slavery risks.

-Consultation
+Consultation Process

 This statement is the result of a collaborative effort between the key stakeholders within the OCBC Group.